datahub-project/datahub/metadata-ingestion/developing.md

 # Run the full testing suite
 pytest -vv

-# These steps are all included in the gradle build:
+# You can also run these steps via the gradle build:
 ../gradlew :metadata-ingestion:lint
 ../gradlew :metadata-ingestion:lintFix
 ../gradlew :metadata-ingestion:testQuick